Saudi Arabia–United Arab Emirates relations

-Saudi Arabia–United Arab Emirates relations are the relations between two neighbouring countries that share extensive political and cultural ties.
-The two countries are close allies in terms of foreign policy, geopolitical interests, economical interests, and military alliance.

-Saudi Arabia maintains an embassy in Abu Dhabi and a consulate general in Dubai, while the United Arab Emirates (UAE) has an embassy in Riyadh and a consulate in Jeddah.
+Relations between Saudi Arabia and the United Arab Emirates (UAE) have been marked by tensions and disputes since before the UAE's independence, alongside areas of alignment and efforts to coordinate their military, political, economic, trade and cultural policies.
 Both countries are part of Eastern Arabia and the Middle East region and share a long border with each other.
 Both countries are members of the Arab League, the Organisation of Islamic Cooperation and the Gulf Cooperation Council.

+Economic and geopolitical rivalries have contributed to tensions between the two countries, which have also played out through proxy conflicts in Sudan and Yemen.

+Saudi Arabia maintains an embassy in Abu Dhabi and a consulate general in Dubai, while the UAE has an embassy in Riyadh and a consulate in Jeddah.

 History

-Buraimi dispute (1952 – 1955)
+Buraimi dispute

-The Buraimi dispute was a series of covert attempts by Saudi Arabia to influence the region of Al Buraimi and parts of Al Ain which resulted in an armed conflict and a territorial dispute between Saudi Arabia on one side and Oman and the Trucial States on the other.
-The dispute eventually culminated with Saudi defeat after the intervention of the Trucial Oman Scouts.
+The Buraimi dispute in the 1940s and 1950s was a series of covert attempts by Saudi Arabia to influence the Al Buraimi area and parts of Al Ain, areas now divided between Oman and the United Arab Emirates.
+This resulted in an armed conflict and a territorial dispute between Saudi Arabia on one side and Oman and the Trucial States (today the UAE) on the other.
+The dispute eventually culminated with Saudi forces being pushed back from the region after the intervention of the Trucial Oman Scouts.

-UAE declaration of independence (1971 – 1974)
+UAE independence (1971 – 1974)

-After the declaration of independence of the United Arab Emirates in 1971, Saudi Arabia withheld the recognition of the country and Sheikh Zayed bin Sultan Al Nahyan as a President on the basis of territorial disputes that occurred in the Buraimi dispute with the Emirate of Abu Dhabi and continued to deal with the emirates as individual emirates bypassing the federal union.
-In 1974, King Faisal was asked by Sheikh Zayed that the UAE was in dire need of cooperation from Saudi Arabia in its recognition of the country and was asked to open the negotiations over the border issue.
-King Faisal felt the handling of the Buraimi dispute in which Saudi troops were defeated and forcibly removed was a great insult to the Kingdom and a blow to be avenged.
-King Faisal told the UAE delegation which visited him in Taif in July 1972 that Saudi Arabia had been humiliated in Buraimi and that it would have to retrieve its rights, vowing that it would not abandon property inherited from fathers and grandfathers.
-Sheikh Zayed was more eager for a settlement but Saudi Arabia's demand was unrealistic as it claimed the annexation of extensive lands in the Emirate of Abu Dhabi some of which contained a number of oil fields.
+After the declaration of independence of the United Arab Emirates in 1971, Saudi Arabia withheld the recognition of the country and of Sheikh Zayed bin Sultan Al Nahyan as its president, because of the territorial disputes that occurred in the Buraimi dispute with the Emirate of Abu Dhabi.
+Saudi Arabia continued to deal with the emirates individually rather than through the federal union.
+In 1974, Sheikh Zayed asked King Faisal of Saudi Arabia to recognize the UAE and to reopen the negotiations over the border dispute.
+Faisal regarded Saudi Arabia's defeat in the Buraimi dispute, during which Saudi troops had been forcibly removed, as a humiliation and an injustice that had to be corrected.
+When a UAE delegation visited him in Taif in July 1972, he said that Saudi Arabia had been humiliated in Buraimi and that it would reclaim its rights, stating that it would not abandon property inherited from earlier generations.
+Zayed was more eager for a settlement, but Saudi Arabia's demands were regarded as unrealistic, as they included extensive parts of the Emirate of Abu Dhabi, some containing oil fields.

-On 21 August 1974, an agreement in the form of Treaty of Jeddah (1974) was settled between Sheikh Zayed and King Faisal on the demarcation of the frontiers between the Emirate of Abu Dhabi and Saudi Arabia.
+On 21 August 1974, an agreement in the form of Treaty of Jeddah (1974) was settled between Zayed and Faisal which defined the border between the Emirate of Abu Dhabi and Saudi Arabia.
 Saudi Arabia immediately declared recognition of the United Arab Emirates, sent its ambassador, and promoted its liaison office in Dubai into a consulate.